-NBP = Number of WPT x WEIGHT collected by the pilot in the task, less penalties.
+NBP = Sum of WPT x WEIGHT collected by the pilot in the task, discounted penalties.

-NBmax = Highest number of WPT x WEIGHT, collected by a rider in the task, discounted penalties.
+NBmax = Highest sum of WPT x WEIGHT, collected by a rider in the task, discounted penalties.

-- Passing the finish gate PF more than 15 minutes over the specified task time; - Not cross the SP or FP or crossing over into the wrong order; - Cross the SP or FP outside the task window; - Take-off or landing outside the task window; - Flying in prohibited airspace; - Other describe in the Regulation, including disqualification if is necessary.
+- Passing the finish gate FP more than 15 minutes over the specified task time; - Not cross the SP or FP or crossing over into the wrong order; - Cross the SP or FP outside the task window; - Take-off or landing outside the task window; - Flying in a prohibited airspace; - Other describe in the Local Regulation, including disqualification if is necessary.

-Other penalties":
+Other penalties:

-- Landing outside the airfield 20% penalty will be applied; - Passing the FP between 5 and 10 minutes late; deduct 5 points; - Passing through the FP between 10 and 15 minutes late; deduct 10 point;
+- Landing outside the airfield 50% penalty will be applied; - Passing through the FP between T>5 and T<=10 minutes late; deduct 5 points. - Passing through the FP between T>10 and T<=15 minutes late; deduct 10 point.

-Takeoff time window: 3 pm
+Takeoff time window:

-Maximum Time of proof between SP and FP (T): 90 minutes (tolerance +5 min)
+Maximum Time of proof between SP and FP (T):